Recommended Reads | By Mansi Aggarwal | Read time minutes

 The benefits do, however, come with some pitfalls.
 Chiefly among them is the lack of control experienced when outsourcing and care must be taken to ensure that the gains in cost and time are not lost in over-managing the outsourcing process.

 Involving third parties as brokers in these situations can alleviate this risk.
 In essence, the project management is outsourced to a middle-tier service provider capable of marshalling the best capabilities of the open market.

 The riskiest path to take is that of total outsourcing, placing the project entirely in the hands of a third party.
 This may be because the project is so labour intensive or technical that the client cannot service any part of the project themselves.

 Thus, trust is placed in the experts to produce something, which would not otherwise be possible.
 With that trust comes the additional burden of risk management.
 The danger is always there that the lack of control will lead to project overruns and higher costs than anticipated.

 Since the project is outside the client's expertise, they can often neither control nor verify that the lack of control is a natural phenomenon.
 This is compounded by the fact that the contractor could effectively blind the client with the science of the service that they are offering.

 In IT projects, this is one of the key risks involved in outsourcing.

-The alternative is find a project management team with both technical and non-technical skills.
+The alternative is to find a project management team with technical and non-technical skills.
 If the project to be outsourced is a single project within a portfolio of business activity, then it follows that hiring permanent staff to perform this function is probably going to be out of the budgetary scope of the company.